Central London Interior Designers

 Restaurants, nightlife and things to do in Central London

 Central London is one of the best places on the planet to find international cuisine and upmarket eateries.
 Gordon Ramsay’s two-Michelin-star restaurant Petrus leads the way in modern French cuisine, followed by Michelin-starred Indian restaurant Amaya, and the swanky, multi-level space Kouzou which specialises in Japanese food.
 Traditional Scottish fare can be found in Boisdale of Belgravia, which also offers meals accompanied by live jazz and an upstairs cigar bar.
 Celebrity chef Heston Blumenthal offers something a little more experimental at the Mandarin Oriental – a 2-Michelin star menu inspired by 15th and 16th-century dishes.
 The Orange Public House and Hotel in Pimlico is one of the best for tasty gastro pub meals.
 Those who love shopping and dining will love the Central London interior designers’ paradise of Harrods with its chic restaurants and nearby Harvey Nichols elegant Fifth Floor restaurant.
+There is a direct rail connection through Central London with Harpenden, Hertfordshire, in case you are tired of glamorous London life and want to spend a few days in the countryside.

 Why would you want to live there?
 Which famous people live in Central London?